cesaro/steroids/README.md

 x testear que todo esto funciona
 - move the public stuff of rt/rt.h to a new header and leave in rt/rt.h only the internal stuff
+- CONFIG\_DEBUG in rt/ needs to be a compilation option of steroids